chtrembl/azure-cloud/petstore/00-setup-your-environment/README.md

 __This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)__

-In this section, we'll begin to set up your environment.
+In this section, we'll begin to set up your environment both for local development and for Azure.

-*Please note, if your not interested in building/deploying locally, you can certainly skip ahead and leverage Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you.*
+*Please note, if your not interested in building/deploying locally, you can certainly skip ahead and leverage Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you.
+Once you complete the first step of Deploying to Azure below, you can jump head to (../03-configure-app-service-for-cd/README.md)*

 ---